 Machine Learning is based on the convergence of two major elements, data and code with the goal to enable automated information processing.
-This very general concept provides our guideline to create meaningfull features with the underlying focus on collaboration between teams and througout the entire MLReef community.
+This very general concept provides our guidelines to create meaningful features with an underlying focus on collaboration between teams and throughout the entire MLReef community.

 The following links provide documentation for each MLOps stage:

 |Accessing code repositories in pipelines.

 |All about discoverability of community content.

 You will find two different types of git repositories: